Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Two-Sample Scenario

 \subsection{Comparison with the One-Sample Scenario}

 The difference between the one-sample and two-sample scenarios appears in the formulation of ATE estimators, the setup of Riesz regression, and the corresponding efficiency arguments.
-In addition, as introduced in Section~\ref{sec:infintiteauxilarylower}, they lead to different approaches when the amount of unlabeled covariate data far exceeds the amount of labeled data.
+In the one-sample scenario, the observation indicator is random within a single superpopulation, and the efficient influence function uses $g_0(d\mid X) = P(O = 1, D = d\mid X)$.
+In the two-sample scenario, the sample membership is fixed by design, and the efficient influence function has separate labeled and unlabeled stratum components.
+This distinction is the reason why the two-sample bound in Theorem~\ref{thm:efficy_bound_cc} uses stratum-specific centering.